AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

 PNM / Netpbm
 ===============================================

 The Netpbm project, a.k.a.
-PNM (portable "any" map) defines PBM, PGM, and PPM (portable bitmap, portable graymap, portable pixmap) files.
+PNM (portable "any" map) defines PBM, PGM, PPM and later added PFM (portable float map) as a set of simple image formats (portable bitmap, portable graymap, portable pixmap) files.
 Without loss of generality, we will refer to these all collectively as "PNM."
-These files have extensions :file:`.pbm`, :file:`.pgm`, and :file:`.ppm` and customarily correspond to bi-level bitmaps, 1-channel grayscale, and 3-channel RGB files, respectively, or :file:`.pnm` for those who reject the nonsense about naming the files depending on the number of channels and bitdepth.
+These files have extensions :file:`.pbm`, :file:`.pgm`, :file:`.ppm`, :file:`.pfm` and customarily correspond to bi-level bitmaps, 1-channel grayscale, and 3-channel RGB files, respectively, or :file:`.pnm` for those who reject the nonsense about naming the files depending on the number of channels and bitdepth.

+PNM files are widely used in the Unix world as simple ASCII or binary image files that are easy to read and write.
+They are not compressed, and are not particularly efficient for large images.
+They are not widely used in the professional graphics world, but because of their historical significance and extreme simplicity, OpenImageIO supports them.
-PNM files are not much good for anything, but because of their historical significance and extreme simplicity (that causes many "amateur" programs to write images in these formats), OpenImageIO supports them.
-PNM files do not support floating point images, anything other than 1 or 3 channels, no tiles, no multi-image, no MIPmapping.
+PNM files do not support anything other than 1 or 3 channels, no tiles, no multi-image, no MIPmapping.

-It's not a smart choice unless you are sending your images back to the 1980's via a time machine.
+The pbm, pgm, and ppm varieties are stored with scanlines ordered in the file as top-to-bottom (the same as the usual OIIO convention), but the float-based pfm files are conventionally ordered in the file as bottom-to-top.
+Therefore, by default, reading and writing of the pfm variety will automatically flip the image so that an application calling the OpenImageIO API can, as usual, assume that scanline 0 is the visual "top" (even though it is actually the last scanline stored in the file).

+Both the reader and writer accept configuration hints "pnm:pfmflip" (default: 1), which if set to 0 will disable this flipping and ensure that scanline 0 is written as the first in the file (therefore representing what PFM assumes is the visual "bottom" of the image).
+This hint only affects PFM files and has no effect on the pbm, pgm, or ppm varieties.

 **Attributes**